top of page

 Grilled squash with mint-pomegranate pesto

-Occasionally I come across a side that takes over the dinner table, beautiful, packed with flavors and fun, this dish is what everyone wants.
+Occasionally, I come across a side that takes over the dinner table.
+Beautiful, packed with flavours and fun, this dish is what everyone wants.
 This is that side!

-I love pumpkins, especially if they have been roasted, the caramelization brings out the sweetness and flavors of the fruit.
-This recipe is just that.
-Delicately roasted disco pumpkins in my case, but you can substitute a pumpkin of your choice, topped with a tangy and delicious pesto.
-The flavors explode on your palate making you crave more.
-For some tips, if you pumpkin has a thin skin, don’t bother peeling it, roast with the skin on.
-In addition, the original recipe asked that the pumpkins be steamed in the oven, I preferred to roast them and char them in spots, adding an additional flavor to the dish.
+I love pumpkins, especially if they have been roasted; the caramelization brings out the sweetness and flavours of the fruit.
+This recipe is just that: delicately roasted disco pumpkins, in my case, but you can substitute a pumpkin of your choice, topped with a tangy and delicious pesto.
+The flavours explode on your palate, making you crave more.
+For some tips, if your pumpkin has thin skin, don’t bother peeling it; roast with the skin on.
+In addition, the original recipe asked that the pumpkins be steamed in the oven.
+I preferred to roast them and char them in spots, adding an additional flavour to the dish.
 This is a keeper, one for you next Thanksgiving or fall dinner.
-I waited a long time before I decided to buy this book, and then regretted that decision.
-This is a beautiful book, the recipes are very unique in how this genius chef put together flavors and dishes.
-All the recipes pop with flavors, beautifully laid out dishes, and wonderful food.
+I waited a long time before I decided to buy this book and then regretted that decision.
+This is a beautiful book, and this genius chef's recipes are unique in putting together flavours and dishes.
+All the recipes pop with flavours, beautifully laid out dishes, and wonderful food.
 This restaurant is definitely on my bucket list the next time I am in Venice, California.

 Ingredients: